ErickSimoes/PuzzleSimonSays/README.md

 ### Objective
 5 orbs light up on the screen in random order as in a Simon Say memorabilia game.
 The player must memorize and repeat the sequence.
 To select a sphere the player should look at it and push the touch button.
-> Note: It is necessary to use a virtual reality glasses such as Google Card Board or similar
+> Note: It is necessary to use a virtual reality glasses such as **Google Cardboard** or similar.

 ### Features
 * Start screen disappears when 'Start' is clicked.
 'Restart' screen appears only when the player wins the game;